 Harvard University’s Free Online Courses:

-Exercising Leadership: Foundational Principles is an introductory business program that helps students you unbundle complex challenges, understand authority, identify stakeholder perspectives, build or renew trust relationships, approach conflict, and implement survival strategies amidst change.
+Exercising Leadership: Foundational Principles is an introductory business program that helps students unbundle complex challenges, understand authority, identify stakeholder perspectives, build or renew trust relationships, approach conflict, and implement survival strategies amidst change.
 This free business online course is four weeks long and usually about 2 -3 hours weekly.

 Course Duration: 4 weeks (2 to 3 hours/week)

-Calculus Applied!
-Is a free online mathematics supplemental course for the application of calculus to other fields.
+Calculus Applied! is a free online mathematics supplemental course for the application of calculus to other fields.
 It is open for high school- or college-level enrollees who have already completed or are still completing a single-variable calculus course (differential and integral).
 The discussion will focus on familiar relevant topics, namely, derivatives, differential equations, exponentials, functions involving polynomials, integrals, and logarithms.

 Course Duration: 10 weeks (3 to 6 hours/week)